Achromatic colorings of polarity graphs: Proof of Theorem

 Let $q$ be a power of a prime and let $GQ_q$ be the bipartite graph with parts $\mathcal{P}$ and $\mathcal{L}$, each of copy of $\mathbb{F}_q^3$.
 Vertex $(p_1,p_2,p_3) \in \mathcal{P}$ is adjacent to $[ \ell_1 , \ell_2 , \ell_3 ] \in \mathcal{L}$ if and only if

-The graph $GQ_q$ is the biaffine part of the classical generalized quadrangle.
+The graph $GQ_q$ is isomorphic to the incidence graph of the biaffine part of the generalized quadrangle $Q(4, q)$.
 It is a $q$-regular graph with girth 8 and $q^3$ vertices in each part.
-The classical generalized quadrangle of order $q$ has polarity if $q = 2^{2e+1}$, $e \geq 1$ an integer \cite{Jacques}.
-The same is true of the biaffine part.
+The classical generalized quadrangle of order $q$ admits a polarity if $q = 2^{2e+1}$, $e \geq 1$ an integer \cite{Jacques}.
+The same is true for the biaffine part.

 Let $e \geq 1$ be an integer and $q = 2^{2e+1}$.
 The function $\pi : V( GQ_q) \rightarrow V( GQ_q)$ defined by

 is a polarity.
 Using the identity $x^{2^{2e+1}} = x$ for all $x \in \mathbb{F}_q$, it easy to check that $\pi^2$ is the identity map and by definition, $\pi$ interchanges $\mathcal{P}$ and $\mathcal{L}$.
 For completeness, we verify that $\pi$ preserves adjacency in $GQ_q$.
 The vertices $(x_1,x_2,x_3)$ and $[y_1,y_2,y_3]$ are adjacent if and only if $x_2 + y_2 = x_1 y_1$ and $x_3 + y_3 = x_1^2 y_1$.
 This pair of equations is equivalent to the pair $(x_2 +y_2)^{2^{e+1}} = x_1^{2^{e+1}} y_1^{2^{e+1}}$ and $(x_3 + y_3)^{2^e} = (x_1^2)^{2^e} y_1^{2^e}$ which can be rewritten as